-Currently, Francesca is a PhD candidate at King’s College London where she has been awarded the Leverhulme Scholarship as part of the project ‘Interrogating Visions of a Post-Western World: Interdisciplinary and Interregional Perspectives on the Future in a Changing International Order’.
+Francesca Ghiretti received her PhD from War Studies, King’s College London where she was awarded the Leverhulme Scholarship as part of the project ‘Interrogating Visions of a Post-Western World: Interdisciplinary and Interregional Perspectives on the Future in a Changing International Order’.
 At KCL, she is also a fellow at the Centre for Grand Strategy.
-Francesca is a research fellow at Istituto Affari Internazionali (IAI) in Rome, through which she has been contributing to the work of the European Think tank Network on China (ETNC).
-She is also a geopolitical consultant at CQS, a London-based hedge fund and a contributor to the Global China Map (The Australian National University) to be published in Spring 2021.

 - EU- China

 - ‘COSCO’S HAMBURG TERMINAL ACQUISITION: LESSONS FOR EUROPE’, War on the Rocks, 28/11/2022